 CVE-2026-5721: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in wpdatatables wpDataTables – WordPress Data Table, Dynamic Tables & Table Charts Plugin

-CVE-2026-5721 is a stored cross-site scripting (XSS) vulnerability in the wpDataTables WordPress plugin versions up to 6.
+The wpDataTables WordPress plugin up to version 6.
 5. 0.
-4. The issue arises from insufficient input sanitization and output escaping in specific methods handling Link, Image, and Email columns.
+4 contains a stored cross-site scripting (XSS) vulnerability due to insufficient input sanitization and output escaping in specific column classes.
 An unauthenticated attacker can exploit this by tricking an administrator into importing malicious data, which then executes arbitrary scripts when viewed.
-The vulnerability has a medium severity with a CVSS score of 4.
-7. No official patch or remediation guidance is currently available from the vendor.
-There are no known exploits in the wild at this time.
+The vulnerability affects Link, Image, and Email column types.
+The CVSS score is 4.
+7, indicating medium severity.
+No official patch or remediation guidance is currently available.

 AI Analysis